 At the ripe ole’ age of 10, I was given the task of having to invest $50,000 into stocks I thought would be winners.
 This was part of a county wide contest where each elementary school was represented; and one student selected to make the purchases (fake money of course).
 After 30 days, you could no longer make buys and after three months the contest was over.

 Sadly, I must report that our school finished in dead last.
 In just three short months, I lost over $22,000 of my fake money, because I was heavily leveraged in Topps (the baseball card company) and they had a dreadful earnings report.
 It was the first of many lessons about how I invest … with my heart and never with my head.

 Enter Personal Capital, an investment and wealth management platform which I think fits well for emotional investors like myself.
 Personal Capital is a start-up company, launched in September of 2011 which currently has hundreds of millions in investible assets under management.
 If you’re looking for competitors or similar investing platforms, companies like WealthFront and Betterment come to mind.
-But unlike those companies, Personal Capital is designed for a higher end investor, as the rock bottom amount one can invest with them is $100,000.
+But unlike those companies, Personal Capital is designed for a specific investor, as the rock bottom amount one can invest with them is $25,000.

 How Does Personal Capital Work?